metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

      of GuardStatsController.
 For this you may override the route(s) from Resources/config/routing.yml in your applications routing.yml after the metaclass_auth_guard resource configuration or replace the resource configuration entirely.

+     If you want to use other datetime widgets you may override the parameter metaclass_auth_guard.statistics.StatsPeriod.formType to refer to a class of your own.

+     Currently the web based user interface only supports English and Dutch.
+     Please clone the Bundle on Github and add your own language translation!

 10. If you want to run the tests you may add the following to the testsuites section of your app/phpunit.xml:
 	```xml